 - 6.3.32 Concrete shall be protected from loss of moisture for at least seven (7) consecutive days by membrane curing compound and the curing medium shall be maintained so as to prevent detrimental loss of water from the concrete for the duration of the entire curing period. - 6.3.33 Unhardened concrete shall be protected from heavy rains, flowing water, excessive heat, or mechanical damage.
-Finished surfaces shall be protected from stains, abrasions, or physical damage.

-6.3.34 Defects:

-- (1) Defects in formed concrete surfaces shall be repaired within 24 hours, and defective concrete shall be replaced within 48 hours, after the adjacent forms have been removed. - (2) All concrete which is porous, honeycombed, or otherwise defective shall be repaired. - (3) Defective concrete shall be repaired by chipping out the unsatisfactory material to a minimum depth of 0.5 inches and placing new concrete, which shall be formed with keys, dovetails, or anchors to attach it securely in place with Owner approval. - (4) Concrete surfaces, including structural concrete, that contain defects which adversely affect durability, strength, and/or appearance shall be repaired by a method approved by Owner or replaced.

-6.3.35 Concrete testing:

-- (1) Prepare concrete test cylinders conforming to ASTM C31 prior to the first pour of each day, and at a rate of not less than one set of cylinders for each 50 cubic yards or fraction thereof and not less than one set for each foundation or structure.
-[Note to PacifiCorp: the previous version of this spec called for 2 cylinders per set of cylinders to be held back for Owner's testing.
-We can add if preferred, but this is a lot.
-PacifiCorp to confirm.] - (2) Field slump tests in accordance with ASTM C143 shall be performed prior to the pour from each truck.
+Finished surfaces shall be protected from stains, abrasions, or physical damage. - 6.3.34 Defects: - (1) Defects in formed concrete surfaces shall be repaired within 24 hours, and defective concrete shall be replaced within 48 hours, after the adjacent forms have been removed. - (2) All concrete which is porous, honeycombed, or otherwise defective shall be repaired. - (3) Defective concrete shall be repaired by chipping out the unsatisfactory material to a minimum depth of 0.5 inches and placing new concrete, which shall be formed with keys, dovetails, or anchors to attach it securely in place with Owner approval. - (4) Concrete surfaces, including structural concrete, that contain defects which adversely affect durability, strength, and/or appearance shall be repaired by a method approved by Owner or replaced. - 6.3.35 Concrete testing: - (1) Prepare concrete test cylinders conforming to ASTM C31 prior to the first pour of each day, and at a rate of not less than one set of cylinders for each 50 cubic yards or fraction thereof and not less than one set for each foundation or structure. - (2) Field slump tests in accordance with ASTM C143 shall be performed prior to the pour from each truck.
 Adjustment or fixing of concrete in situ shall not be allowed. - (3) Air content, concrete temperature, and air temperature tests shall be performed prior to the pour from each truck.
 All testing shall be done in accordance with the requirements of ASTM C231 (air) and ASTM C1064 (temperature). - (4) Electronic copies of concrete test reports shall be provided to Owner within 72 hours of testing but not less than 24 hours in advance of commencing Wind Turbine erection activities at the relevant Wind Turbine location.
 In the event of failure of any concrete test, Owner shall be immediately notified and a repair/remediation plan shall be provided.